FriendsOfSymfony/FOSRestBundle/Resources/doc/5-automatic-route-generation_single-restful-controller.md

 This will tell Symfony2 to automatically generate proper REST routes from your ``UsersController`` action names.
 Notice ``type: rest`` option.
 It's required so that the RestBundle can find which routes are supported.

-Notice ``name_prefix: <my_bundle_>`` option.
+Notice the ``name_prefix: my_bundle_`` option.
 It's useful to prefix the generated controller routes to organize your several resources paths.
 Take care that you can use ``name_prefix`` on an import only when the file is imported itself with the type ``rest``.
-You can also set a parent and a regular prefix as well as any other route.
+The parent option is used in subresources as we will see in the next section for multiple RESTful controller routes.

 ## Define resource actions